 Feasibility Study Report

-Upon completion of the feasibility study, you’ll receive an analysis report highlighting strengths, weaknesses, and our recommendations.
+Upon completion of the feasibility study, you’ll receive a report highlighting strengths, weaknesses, and recommendations.

-Even a brilliant business idea can still fail in execution due to poor management, lack of funding, unforeseen events in the marketplace, and of course just plain bad luck.
+Even the best business idea can still fail due to poor management, weak execution, lack of funding, unforeseen events, and of course just plain bad luck, just to name a few factors.
 On the flip side, a not-so-great idea that’s pursued anyway can become successful in the hands of an experienced management team.